Saturday, March 29, 2008

 Playscript Series

-SEE ALSO OUR OTHER SITE
+SEE ALSO OUR OTHER SITES

-Junkets Publisher, at http://junketspublisher.blogspot.com/
+Junkets Publisher, at

-Robin Malan: The boy who walked into the world
+The boy who walked into the world

 This play is a stage adaptation of the novel The Story of Lucky Simelane (see below).
 Included in this volume are notes for teachers and community directors on presenting the play, as well as activity exercises for students.